123inkt/symfony-trace-bundle/README.md

 - Request -> Response
 - Console command
 - Twig as extension
-- HttpClient requests (by default disabled)
+- HttpClient requests (by default only enabled for tagged clients)
-- Messenger messages (by default disabled)
+- Messenger messages (by default enabled)
 - Sentry reports (by default disabled)

 ## Installation